-What is sedentary lifestyle?
+What is sedentary lifestyle or Inactive Lifestyle?

 A sedentary lifestyle refers to a way of living that involves very little physical activity or movement.
 People who lead a sedentary lifestyle typically spend long periods of time sitting or lying down, engaging in activities such as watching TV, working on a computer, or reading.
 This type of lifestyle can lead to negative health outcomes, including obesity, heart disease, and diabetes, as well as a decrease in overall physical fitness and well-being.
 A sedentary lifestyle is often associated with modern, technology-driven societies where many jobs require long periods of sitting and where people have easy access to entertainment options that don't require physical activity.